beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 categories:
   - fish
   - shell
+  - linux
   - tutorial
   - tips
-coverImage: false
+coverImage: true
-coverCredits: Photo by .. on Unsplash
+coverCredits: Photo by Pratik Patel on Unsplash
-coverAlt: Alt
+coverAlt: A picture of an orange shell from some marine animal, on a black sand beach.
+The sea can be seen in the background, blurry and desaturated, with some rocks delimiting the other side of a creek.
 excerpt: >
   A collection of tips and tricks for fish shell I wished I knew about a long time ago.
 ---